 Close the panel by selecting the X in the top left corner of the panel.

 |3||Verge in front of Staveley Farm (right)||130|

 |9||Verge from Recreation Ground to bridge||400|

-The grass is currently cut by a combination of Harrogate Borough Council (HBC) and volunteers from the village.
+The grass was previously cut by a combination of Harrogate Borough Council (HBC) and volunteers from the village.
 Details of payments made to HBC for grass cutting services can be seen here.

-A new contract for grass cutting is under consideration by the Parish Council for 2020.
+A new contractor for grass cutting was employed by the Parish Council in 2020.

 |1||Wath Lane Junction A||40|